fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

    * - 4.
 Restrict number of selected choices
      - Restrict the number of choices a user can select before the question is disabled.
 By default, this option is disabled

-A checkbox has the following Question Choices avaialble
+A checkbox has the following Question Choices available

   * Exclusive Choice
   * Select All